-Inquiries regarding the University's equal opportunity policies should be directed to the Vice President for Student Affairs at studentaffairs@ketchum.edu for students and the Vice President for Human Resources at humanresources@ketchum.edu for employees.
+Inquiries regarding the University's equal opportunity policies should be directed to the Vice President for Enrollment and Student Services at studentaffairs@ketchum.edu for students and the Vice President for Human Resources at humanresources@ketchum.edu for employees.

-For further information on notice of non-discrimination, please contact the Office for Civil Rights at ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves your area, or call 1.800.421.3481.
+For further information on notice of non-discrimination, please contact the Office for Civil Rights at ocrcas.ed.gov/ for the address and phone number of the office that serves your area, or call 1.800.421.3481.